russellramey/jsonipsum/readme.md

 - __template

 ## Params
 Parameters are specific keys that can be passed to the API, these parameters only accept specific values as well.
+Read more about parameters in the docs: [https://docs.jsonipsum.com](https://docs.jsonipsum.com).
 - _json
 - _template
     - user